nanhung/nanhung.me/content/post/2018-02-11-rarely-used-but-useful-git-command.md

 ---
-title: Rarely used but useful Git command
+title: Rarely used but useful Git command (1.
+SAVE and LOAD)
-author: ''
 date: '2018-02-11'
 slug: rarely-used-but-useful-git-command
-categories: []
-tags: []
 ---

 I don't frequently use `git reset`.
 But sometime it is very useful.
 It just like the "SAVE and LOAD" method if you familiar with old video game :)